Everything You Need To Know about Stella Cherry Trees

 Soil

-Stella cherry trees are widely adaptable to a broad range of soil types, but they prefer moist, well-drained soil with a pH between 6-7.
+Stella cherry trees are widely adaptable to a broad range of soil types, but they prefer moist, well-drained soil with a slightly acidic pH range of 6–7.
+You can test your soil at home to determine the pH level.

 Watering

-When your Stella cherry tree is young and still establishing, water it deeply with a hose for 30 minutes once a week.
-As it matures, water it every 10 days to two weeks.
-You’ll know you need to water when the top two inches of soil feel dry, which you can test by inserting your finger into it.
-When it’s dry, water the soil to a depth of 8-12 inches.
+When your Stella cherry tree is young and still establishing itself, water it deeply with a hose for 30 minutes once a week.
+As it matures, water it once every 10 days to two weeks.
+You’ll know you need to water when the top 2 inches of soil feel dry, which you can test by inserting your finger into it.
+When it’s dry, water the soil to a depth of 8–12 inches.

 Fertilizing

 Do not fertilize your tree the first year after planting.
-After that, feed it with 1/10 pound of nitrogen each year for every year the tree has been alive, with a maximum of one pound per year.
-The best time to fertilize is in spring in one treatment, or spread it into two treatments over spring and summer.
+After that, feed it annually with 1/10 pound of nitrogen for every year the tree has been alive, up to a maximum of 1 pound.
+The best time to fertilize is in a single spring treatment, or you can spread it into two treatments over spring and summer.

 Pruning